 - Ministerial Code – A set of rules which govern the professional behaviour of Ministers and Deputy Ministers.
 Breaches of the Ministerial Code are usually serious affairs and could lead to a Minister/Deputy Minister getting the sack.

 - Motion/Motion for debate – A topic picked by a Cabinet Secretary, an opposition party, committee or backbench member(s) to debate in the Senedd chamber.
 It’s usually a statement the Senedd is asked to vote for or against and can be amended, with votes taken on each amendment.
+Motions debated during government time are usually binding on the government.

 - Negative procedure – Where a piece of secondary legislation becomes law automatically unless the National Assembly objects.